50 Interesting & Fun Facts About Kentucky State to Discover

 2. Benedictine is a state specialty

-4. Post-It notes were invented in Kentucky
+4. Post-It Notes were once only made in Kentucky

 4. Scary Facts About Kentucky

-2. Sleepy Hollow Road is haunted
+2. Sleepy Hollow Road in Oldham County, KY, is thought to be haunted

 3. Mammoth Cave used to be an experimental hospital